Multiple choice questions in c

 Explanation:

-It is clear p is far pointer and size of far pointer is 4 byte while q is double variable and size of double variable is 8 byte.
+It's evident that 'p' is a far pointer, and the size of a far pointer is 4 bytes.
+On the other hand, 'q' is a double variable, and the size of a double variable is 8 bytes.

 Complete pointer tutorial.